ussaka/Danfoss-Ally-HA-automations/README.md

-# Danfoss Ally improved Home Assistant integration
+# Danfoss Ally Home Assistant automations & scripts
 Danfoss Ally eTRV automatons and scripts for Home Assistant with Zigbee2MQTT.
 Tested to work with firmware v1.28(00.28.0008 00.28)

-# Time updater
+# Time updater automation
 Danfoss Ally has no knowledge of the current time.
 Zigbee coordinator must send the current time to it.
 Recommended time update interval is weekly.

 ### Installation